 Skin rashes, rapid or sluggish heartbeats, difficulty breathing, fainting spells, bruises or unusual bleeding, and low sodium levels in the body are some severe and uncommon adverse effects that could occur.
 Even though allergic responses are uncommon, they are possible.
 They can be lethal and call for immediate medical care.
 If you see any of these symptoms, go to the doctor immediately.

-Moreover, consumers are informed about a prescription drug’s potentially harmful side effects using a black box warning.
+Moreover, a black box warning informs consumers about a prescription drug’s potentially harmful side effects.
 It claims that Trazodone can cause or worsen suicide ideation in adolescents and youngsters.
 (19)

 - If you have any allergies, let your doctor know before administering trazodone.
 Inactive components in this medication can trigger allergic reactions or other complications.

-- Tell your doctor about any illnesses you have had in the past, particularly bipolar disorder, a personal or familial record of suicide attempts, cardiovascular disease, liver problems, renal disease, high blood pressure, or diabetes.
+- Tell your doctor about any illnesses you have had, particularly bipolar disorder, a personal or familial record of suicide attempts, cardiovascular disease, liver problems, renal disease, high blood pressure, or diabetes.
 All of these conditions may affect how the medication works for you.

 - This medicine may cause you to feel tired, sleepy, or have blurred vision.
 Driving, using machinery, or performing other tasks requiring attention or clear vision should all be avoided until you can do so safely.